 The course profile includes the following information:

 Faculty Course Questionnaires (FCQs) are administered by the University every term for each instructor of each class taught.
 FCQs allow students to rate their instructors and courses and provide information to instructors for teaching improvement, to students for course selection, and to deans and chairs for management.
-Detailed FCQ results are available on the CU Faculty Course Questionnaire website, while summaries of FCQ results for Computer Science courses are available at Computer Science Faculty Course Questionnaires.
+Detailed FCQ results are available on the CU Faculty Course Questionnaire website, while summaries of FCQ results for Computer Science courses are available at Computer Science Faculty Course Questionnaires website.

 The final thesis document of an undergraduate senior thesis must be submitted to the Main Office Administrator in electronic form to be stored online.

-Each year, the College of Engineering and Applied Science administers a number of surveys to collect information from various College stakeholders -- students, alumni and employers -- which can be used to assess the quality of the College's departments and programs.
+Each year, the College of Engineering and Applied Science administers a number of surveys to collect information from various college stakeholders – students, alumni and employers – which can be used to assess the quality of the College's departments and programs.
 These surveys include the

-The Undergraduate Committee will make use of the data from these surveys as one point of independent feedback concerning the quality of the BS degree program and whether or not the goals of the program as stated by the program outcomes and program objectives are being met.
+The Curriculum Committee will make use of the data from these surveys as one point of independent feedback concerning the quality of the BS degree program and whether or not the goals of the program as stated by the program outcomes and program objectives are being met.

-In lieu of an exit exam, the Department will have aspects of its undergraduate program reviewed annually by an independent review board, typically comprised of members of the Department's Advisory Board and other qualified external reviewers.
 The board's job will be to provide external evaluation and feedback on the Department's goal of continuously improving its undergraduate program.